 See, there were these two traveling salesmen?
 Seems that one was named “Boyd”; the other was named “Howard.”
 Boyd sold hardware, and Howard sold shoes.
 So, naturally one day Boyd and Howard got bored with selling wing nuts and wing tips and decided to try their hand at selling a subdivision.

 No joke.
-This is how the West Side neighborhood of Hi Mount began.
+That is how the West Side neighborhood of Hi Mount began.

-Back in 1906 Boyd Clarke and Howard Bunting developed the “exclusive suburb” of Hi Mount in Arlington Heights, inspired by the upscale enclaves such as St. Louis’s Westminster Place and Van de Venter Place, which the two men had seen while living in that city.
+Back in 1906 Boyd Clarke and Howard Bunting developed the “exclusive suburb” of Hi Mount in Arlington Heights, inspired by upscale enclaves such as St. Louis’s Westminster Place and Van de Venter Place, which the two men had seen while living in that city.
 (Hamilton-Brown Shoe Company was part of Brown Shoe Company, as in Buster Brown and his dog Tige.)

 Bunting and Clarke began the groundwork for Hi Mount in 1905.
-For example, on November 9, 1905 the Telegram reported that Bunting and his wife sold fifteen acres to the Hi-Mount Land Company ($10,000 would be $255,000 today).
+For example, on November 9, 1905 the Fort Worth Telegram reported that Bunting and his wife sold fifteen acres to the Hi-Mount Land Company ($10,000 would be $255,000 today).

-This Fort Worth Telegram ad of 1907 emphasizes the elevation of the new subdivision, boasting that Hi Mount was higher than the just-completed Flatiron Building, which topped out at a vertiginous seven stories.
+This Telegram ad of 1907 emphasizes the elevation of the new subdivision, boasting that Hi Mount was higher than the just-completed Flatiron Building, which topped out at a vertiginous seven stories.
 Of course, in the cosmic scheme of things Fort Worth is—let’s face it—relatively level.
 Maybe that’s why we have tended to name any subdivision possessed of the slightest elevation in a way that calls attention to that elevation.
 Hence, we have parts of town named “Arlington Heights,” “Polytechnic Heights,” “Sycamore Heights,” “Washington Heights,” “Fostepco Heights,” “Bowie Heights,” “Mistletoe Heights,” “South Hemphill Heights,” “Brooklyn Heights,” “Frisco Heights,” “Eastern Hills,” “Western Hills,” “White Lake Hills,” “South Hills,” “Colonial Hills,” “Park Hill.”
 (You can get a nosebleed just reading a city map.)

 Salesmen Clarke and Bunting decided to give their subdivision, situated on a slope west of Fort Worth, a double-scoop connotation of altitude: both Hi and Mount.